 The first release of Supernova came out in 2008 but Jim Murray didn’t start his Whisky Bible reviews until the second version appeared in 2009.
 His scores in release order are:

 - 97/100 – 5th Supernova (2015)

 So the 2nd and 5th rank the same in Mr Murray’s opinion, which classifies them as “superstar whiskies that give us all a reason to live”.
-He says of the 2015’s taste “a consuming delivery: frisky, smoky, sugary, ashy, playful, stern…and naturally, as Ardbeg will, amid all the enormity, comes the counterpoint of delicate citrus.”
-And summaries with “in many ways an essay in balance.
+He says of the 2015’s taste, “a consuming delivery: frisky, smoky, sugary, ashy, playful, stern…and naturally, as Ardbeg will, amid all the enormity, comes the counterpoint of delicate citrus.”
+And summarises with, “in many ways an essay in balance.
 This is a huge beast of a malt with seemingly insurmountable peat…until it encourages, then allows you to climb up its back.
 Magnificent.”